 To monitor health and beauty product safety, HowGood tracks over 30,000 ingredients.
 This list is regularly maintained to include hundreds of thousands of synonyms, international naming conventions, chemical names and common names.
 Each ingredient is categorized as safe, restricted, banned, or of-concern in the Safety Scanner Chrome Extension per the guidelines below.

 Our data are informed by over a hundred sources, with primary reliance on the EU, Health Canada, and U.S. FDA regulatory bodies.
 Additional sources are listed below.
 Our goal is not to offer our opinions on the relative safety of a product, but rather to provide our users with publicly available information.

 We take on overseeing this ever-changing landscape so you don’t have to, but if you have a question about a specific ingredient or chemical, please let us know.

-HowGood includes ingredients that have been banned for use in cosmetics by any of the following national and/or international regulatory bodies, with the vast majority coming from the EU:
+HowGood’s banned ingredients are prohibited for use in cosmetics by any of the following national and/or international regulatory bodies, with the vast majority coming from the EU:

 United States Food and Drug Administration (U.S. FDA)

 The bar is set high for any of these three regulatory bodies to issue an outright ban on an ingredient.
 An assessment of the formula composition, manufacturing process, safety, and labeling is completed.